 The unhealthy habits of agents, such as smoking and skipping breaks, all add up and can lead to burnout.
 Ensure that you encourage healthy habits in the workplace and give your contact center team time to break if they need it.

-Offering snacks and meals is a great workplace perk, but try to keep them on the healthier side.
+Offering snacks and meals, or even considering an HSA benefits card, is a great workplace perk, but try to keep them on the healthier side.